History of Qantas: Livery and logos

 The livery was updated again in 1984 preceding the launch of Boeing 767 service for Qantas in 1985.
 In the 1984 livery, the Flying Kangaroo on the tail lost its wings and the coloured cheatline was dropped, but the tailfin colour now extended onto the fuselage and a thin gold band was added to the tailfin's leading edge.
 Hans Hulsbosch worked on the 1984 logo update and proposed the strapline "Spirit of Australia", which had previously been used in marketing materials, should be added to the exterior markings.

 The next major revision occurred in 2007, with the so-called 'New Roo' livery bringing a "polished, contoured Flying Kangaroo". and different text positioning, primarily to deal with technical issues arising from changes to the shape of airliner tails and surface areas on stabilisers being designated as no paint areas on the Airbus A380s.
 The 2007 revision was carried out by Hulsbosch Communications, leading a creative team that included input from Peter Morrissey, Neil Perry, and Marc Newson.
 The revision also included an exclusive typeface to match the new kangaroo and was first deployed on a 767, ahead of the launch of Airbus A380 service.
 Qantas Executive General Manager John Borghetti stated "the differences are subtle but distinctive ... our new flying kangaroo is sleeker and more contoured than the current version - a modern take on a design that has stood the test of time."
 The kangaroo's feet were carried forward to avoid the illusion that they had been cut off by the aircraft's wings, and the wing/tail was brought back to give it a more dynamic, in-flight look.

-In 2016, a new livery with an updated kangaroo logo and exclusive typography designed by Marc Newson in partnership with Houston Group was unveiled on an Airbus A330-300 in preparation for the delivery of the first Boeing 787 Dreamliner for Qantas.
+In 2016, a new livery with an updated kangaroo logo and exclusive typography designed by Marc Newson in partnership with Houston Group was unveiled on an Airbus A330-300 in preparation for the delivery of the first Boeing 787 for Qantas.
 According to Newson, a silver band was added "to give a more premium feel" and the typography was "carefully streamlined".
 The Qantas wordmark was added to the belly to enhance visual recognition from the ground.
 The Flying Kangaroo was made significantly more abstract, losing its arms and having a simplified head.
 The 1968 Flying Kangaroo symbol was also applied to the nose.
 The triangular symbol was reshaped to resemble the tail fin of a modern aircraft.
 The "Flying Kangaroo" graphic was changed by losing some details such as the arms and bolstered with some gradated areas to simulate a three-dimensional feel.